Back to Accounting & Tax

 The monthly payroll cycle has four steps.

 Step 1: Calculate gross pay.
-Add base salary, housing allowance, and any agreed allowances.
-Overtime follows UAE Labour Law and is worked out separately.
+Add the employee’s base salary, housing allowance, and any agreed allowances.
+Overtime follows UAE Labour Law and needs separate calculation.
 Deduct any approved salary advance repayments.

 Step 2: Prepare the Salary Information File.
-The SIF is a standard MOHRE file format.
-It records each employee’s full name, Emirates ID, bank account number, and net salary for the month.
-Your accountant or payroll provider prepares it.
+The SIF is a standard file format set by MOHRE.
+It records each employee’s full name, Emirates ID, bank account number, and net salary for that month.
+Your accountant or payroll provider prepares this file.

 Step 3: Transfer salaries.
 The transfer must go through a MOHRE-approved bank or exchange house.
-The SIF date and the transfer date must match.
-If they do not, MOHRE can flag the company.
+The SIF date and the bank transfer date must match.
+If they do not, the company gets flagged in the MOHRE system.

 Step 4: Confirm submission.
 Once the bank processes the transfer, MOHRE receives confirmation through the WPS data channel.
 That closes the payroll cycle for the month.

-Payroll records also sit within your wider UAE bookkeeping duties.
-For the full picture of what records UAE businesses must keep, see our article on UAE bookkeeping requirements.
+Payroll records also sit inside your wider UAE bookkeeping duties.
+For the full picture of the records UAE businesses must keep, see our article on UAE bookkeeping requirements.

-MOHRE treats late salary payment as a serious issue.
-The penalties get worse the longer the problem stays open.
+MOHRE treats late salary payment as a serious violation.
+Penalties get worse the longer the problem continues.

 Warning stage.
-MOHRE sends a notice and puts the company on watch.
-No new visa applications are processed until the salary issue is cleared.
+MOHRE issues a notice and places the company on watch.
+No new visa applications are processed until the unpaid salary is cleared.

 Legal escalation.
-Repeated or deliberate non-compliance can lead to referral to UAE courts.
-Fines apply per affected employee per violation.
-In serious cases, company directors can face personal liability.
+Repeated or deliberate non compliance can lead to referral to UAE courts.
+Fines apply per affected employee and per violation.
+Company directors can also face personal liability in serious cases.

-Payroll is only one part of the picture.
+Payroll is only one part of compliance.
 UAE businesses also deal with AML registration, UBO filing, and economic substance reporting.
-Our compliance services in UAE cover these requirements alongside payroll.
+Our compliance services in UAE cover these items alongside payroll.

 Why most UAE businesses outsource payroll to their accountant

-Payroll in the UAE is more than salary calculations.
-Every month you need to handle:
+Payroll in UAE is more than salary calculations.
+Every month you must manage:

 • SIF preparation and MOHRE submission

-• End-of-service gratuity accrual, which is 21 days of basic salary per year for the first five years, then 30 days per year
+• End of service gratuity accrual, 21 days of basic salary per year for the first five years of employment, then 30 days per year

-• Annual leave balance tracking, which is 30 days per year after one year of service
+• Annual leave balance tracking, 30 days per year after one year of service

 • Overtime calculations under UAE Labour Law

-If you get any of that wrong, the risk is financial and legal.
-A company that underpays gratuity can end up facing an employment tribunal claim.
+If you get any of this wrong, you create financial and legal risk.
+A company that miscalculates end of service gratuity and underpays a departing employee may face an employment tribunal claim.

 Most UAE SMEs outsource payroll as part of their accounting retainer.
 The firm handles SIF preparation, coordinates the bank transfer, and keeps a payroll register that feeds into the annual accounts.
-That usually costs less than hiring someone in-house just for payroll, and it reduces the risk of MOHRE violations.
+This costs far less than hiring a dedicated in house payroll specialist, and it lowers the risk of MOHRE violations.

-For professional accounting in UAE that includes payroll processing and WPS submission, DASA Consulting supports free zone and mainland companies of all sizes.
+DASA Consulting handles payroll processing and WPS submission as part of our professional accounting in UAE, for free zone and mainland companies of all sizes.

 Frequently asked questions